dmkgll/dd/index.md

 HTML and JavaScript on this site is human readable.

-pages are designed to be saved and/or printed as PDF for offline use (although images usually must be downloaded separately)
+pages are designed to be saved and/or printed as PDF for offline use (although images usually must be downloaded separately).
+I prefer a dark reading background, so it's styled accordingly.

 disclaimers are [redacted] and shouldn't be necessary.